a-sansom/customsearch.ai/README.md

 ### Restore(/import) from backup scenario

 When restoring, we will not overwrite any existing configuration with the same name.
-If an instance already exists with the same name as is being restored, the restored instance will be renamed.
+If an instance already exists with the same name as is being restored, the instance being restored will be skipped.

 The general outline of what needs to be done to restore from a previously backed up file is as follows: